Navigating GDPR Compliance: Guide for Small Businesses

 GDPR Compliance Requirements for Small Businesses

-Companies must adhere to the GDPR regulations as stipulated by law.
+Companies must adhere to the GDPR as stipulated by law.
 The most crucial prerequisites for small firms are as follows:

 a.
 Collection and Processing

 According to the GDPR, personal information must be gathered truthfully, legally, and securely.
-Article 6 mandates that data controllers and enterprises establish a legal basis for processing personal data, ranging from huge corporations to small firms employing less than 250 people.
+Article 6 mandates that data controllers and enterprises establish a legal basis for processing personal data, ranging from giant corporations to small firms employing less than 250 people.

 b.
 Consent